-You may anticipate someone being an introvert, arrogant, cautious or indulged in inferiority whilst shaking hands.
+You may anticipate someone being an introvert, arrogant, cautious, or indulged in inferiority while shaking hands.
 The handshake was a way to gain trust by showing that they were unarmed in ancient times.

-There are types of handshakes depending on the type of personality and the mindset.
-People with a craving for dominance like to initiate the handshake, have a firm grip, prefer an upper hand with palms facing down and may even guide you through by pulling you over.
+There are types of handshakes depending on the kind of personality and the mindset.
+People with a craving for dominance like to initiate the handshake, have a firm grip, prefer an upper hand with palms facing down, and may even guide you through by pulling you over.

-Introverts have a shy handshake which resembles more to a touch than a shake.
+Introverts have a shy handshake, which resembles more to the touch than a shake.
 They’re eager to finish the process and hence don’t enjoy a handshake.